 Finding a project and a supervisor is an individual process which involves research and negotiation.
 Typically, there are two ways to find a research project abroad:

-- Look for a topic and a supervisor among the professors in our department.
-Then, in agreement with your supervisor, you may do your research work or a part of it abroad through an existing collaboration of the group.
+- You look first for a topic at TUM: then, in agreement with your TUM supervisor, you may do part of your research work abroad through an existing collaboration of the group.

 - You look first for a topic abroad: after having found a suitable project and a potential supervisor abroad, you look for a supervisor within our deparment.
 To do so, you should ideally refer to research group that best fits to choosen topic.

 We recommend you to start planning your thesis, including contacting potential supervisors, 9 to 12 months in advance of your intended stay abroad.

 Depending on your desired destination, there are different posibilities around the formalities of your stay abroad:

 - Visiting student at a university: either at a partner or non-partner institution of TUM, discuss with your potential supervisor abroad which conditions may apply to you (e.g. application dealines, fees).

 - Exchange student at a partner university: you need to have a confirmation of acceptance from your external supervisor before applying for the corresponding exchange program at TUM and you should get in contact with the corresponding program manager at TUM to learn more about special agreements that may apply in each case.

 - Visiting student at a non-universitary research institution.